Angular roughshark

 Did you know...
 In 2024, an adult was caught with leucism, which is a partial reduction in pigmentation, resulting in an overall pale appearance with white-greyish patches.
 It is the first documented pigment disorder in the family Oxynotidae.

-Adult female angular roughsharks don’t lay eggs, but they give birth to well-developed baby sharks, known as pups.
+Adult female angular roughsharks don’t lay eggs, but they give birth to well-developed baby sharks that have hatched from eggs inside the mother, known as pups.
 These pups are quite large, at between 21-24cm in length, and a female can have 10-12 pups in a litter!

 | IUCN status | Endangered |